 Local governments want to hear from their citizens.
 As one city’s website says, it wants citizens to be its “eyes and ears.”
 Digital government makes it easy for citizens to communicate with their local officials.
 Government websites promote telephone hotlines, web forms, digital suggestion boxes, and social media to get information on customer service, budget priorities, potholes and traffic jams, violations of city codes, and fraud, abuse, or other unethical acts by government employees or officials.
 To encourage candid comments, these forums often promise that information can be submitted “anonymously.”
 Is this a promise local governments can keep?

 The only truly anonymous system may be one that neither requests nor captures identifying information.
 If a local government actually receives identifying information, however, or has a contractual right to obtain it from an outside service, that information is a public record and must be provided upon request, unless an exception in the public records law applies.

-In an earlier post about surveys I noted that the basic definition of public record – records made or received in the transaction of public business – includes information citizens provide in response to surveys about local governments services and issues.
+In my post about surveys I noted that the basic definition of public record – records made or received in the transaction of public business – includes information citizens provide in response to surveys about local governments services and issues.
 The same holds true for information received through tips, hot lines, web reporting forms, digital suggestion boxes, and social media, including any information about the identity of the responder.

 Identifying information could be subject to public access even if it is gathered through a local government’s intranet or through some other process internal to the public agency.
 The information still fits the definition of a public record.